 Propane or LP (liquefied petroleum) gas is an efficient form of energy when proper handling and safety precautions are observed.
-The propane system in yourfurnishes the fuel for cooking, heating, hot water and can be an alternative energy source for refrigeration
+The propane system in your recreation vehicle furnishes the fuel for cooking, heating, hot water and can be an alternative energy source for refrigeration

 Propane is heavier than air; and tends to flow to lower areas and will sometimes pocket in these low areas, such as the floor.
-Your recreation vehicle is equipped with a propane alarm (refer to the Safety Precaution section, Combinatio (CO)/Propane Alarm.)
+Your recreation vehicle is equipped with a propane alarm (refer to the Safety Precaution section, Combination Carbon Monoxide (CO)/Propane Alarm).